Damiler Benz 603L

 Approximately 300 Heinkel He-219 aircraft were produced.
 Their story is of an aircraft that never reached its full potential due to the German high command.

-The great looking Heinkel He-219 scratch built by Jim Marshall has a wingspan of 120 in., a length of 102 in., and an all up weight of 32 lbs.
+The great looking RC Heinkel He-219 scratch built by Jim Marshall has a wingspan of 120 in., a length of 102 in., and an all up weight of 32 lbs.
 Jim used balsa and ply construction materials with foam core wings.
 Powering it are a pair of Zenoah G38 engines.

-Vanguard Vancouver has plans and a short kit the Heinkel He-219.
+Vanguard Vancouver has plans and a short kit of the RC Heinkel He-219.
 It has a wingspan of 91 in.
 Power comes from are a pair of .75 engines.
 We are told that it can easily be converted to electric power.
 Construction materials used are plywood and balsa.